How to Handle a Seaweed Invasion in Playa del Carmen: Activities & Ideas (2024)

 The boats leave every half hour from 5.00 am until 9.00 pm and every hour after that.
 It takes around 15 minutes and costs 80 pesos ($4) one way.

 Once you’ve arrived on Isla Mujeres be sure to use our 1-day itinerary to discover some of the island’s little-known gems.

-2. Jungle Buggy.
+2. Jungle Buggy

-When coming to Mexico, we realize just how easy it is for travelers to become totally and utterly mesmerized by the stunning all-inclusive hotels that dominate the powdery white beaches, however, there is also another lush side of paradise that often goes unnoticed.
+When coming to Mexico, we realize just how easy it is for travellers to become totally and utterly mesmerized by the stunning all-inclusive hotels that dominate the powdery white beaches, however, there is also another lush side of paradise that often goes unnoticed.

 It deserves your attention.

 The thick, tropical, greenery that colours this beautiful country houses many secrets and sights we simply can’t let you miss out on.